LeGoffMael/video_editor/README.md

 #### 3. CoverStyle

-You can create your own TrimStyle class to customize the CoverSelection appareance.
+You can create your own CoverStyle class to customize the CoverSelection appareance.

 | Param                            | Description                       |
 | -------------------------------- | --------------------------------- |